Antireligious campaigns in China: Christians

 The persecution of members of other spiritual organizations is also continuing under Xi Jinping.
 Journalist Ian Johnson noted that officials have targeted Christianity, and Islam, with particular intensity because of their perceived foreign ties.
 In the Chinese province of Zhejiang alone, over 1200 Christian crosses have been removed from their steeples since 2013.

-In August 2017 in the Shanxi province a number of Catholic priests and supporters were injured while preventing a government-owned bulldozer from demolishing a church owned property—an old factory building allocated to the Church as restitution for a church-owned property destroyed in 1992.
-Local authorities unanimously decided the condition of the property met the criteria for demolishment as required by the city's planned transportation network project.
-However the diocese complained they were denied an opportunity to negotiate, and were given no assurance of fair compensation.
-In February 2018, government authorities in Kashgar, "launched an anti-religion propaganda drive through local police stations", which included policemen erecting a banner proclaiming “We Must Solemnly Reject Religion, Must Not Believe in Religion”.
+In August 2017, in Shanxi province, a number of Catholic priests and supporters were injured while preventing a government-owned bulldozer from demolishing a church-owned property—an old factory building allocated to the Church as restitution for a church-owned property destroyed in 1992.
+Local authorities unanimously decided the condition of the property met the criteria for demolition, as required by the city's planned transportation network project.
+However, the diocese complained they were denied an opportunity to negotiate, and were given no assurance of fair compensation.
+In February 2018, government authorities in Kashgar, "launched an anti-religion propaganda drive through local police stations", which included policemen erecting a banner proclaiming, "We Must Solemnly Reject Religion, Must Not Believe in Religion".

-In December 2018, Chinese officials raided Christian house churches just prior to Christmas and coerced their owners to close them down; Christmas trees and Santa Clauses were also forcibly removed.
+In December 2018, Chinese officials raided Christian house churches just prior to Christmas and coerced their owners to close them down.
+Christmas trees and Santa Clauses were also removed.
 In 2018, the United Front Work Department initiated a crackdown on large outdoor religious statues.

 The government of China continued to persecute Christians during the 2019 COVID-19 pandemic, demolishing the Xiangbaishu Church in Yixing and removing a Christian Cross from the steeple of a church in Guiyang County.
-In the Shandong Province, "officials issued guidance forbidding online preaching, a vital way for churches to reach congregants amid both persecution and the spread of the virus".
+In Shandong Province, "officials issued guidance forbidding online preaching, a vital way for churches to reach congregants amid both persecution and the spread of the virus".

 In 2020, the Chinese government put additional regulations in place to restrict religious education and proselytizing.
+It issued new regulations in September 2025, limiting religious activity online to channels registered with the authorities.
+In October 2025, the Chinese government arrested dozens of Zion Church members in Beijing, Shanghai, Shenzhen, and other cities.